HyungJune/A-hour-per-day-node-js/README.md

     }
     ...

 To fix it, I use my own PC IP address and it works.
-I don't know why it occurs and it is caused.
+I don't know why it occurs and is caused.